 Turkey ranks 7th in the world in agricultural production.
+Turkey ranks number one in hazelnut, cherries, figs and apricot.
 It is not surprising that the Turkish food and beverage industry is one of the most attractive areas for foreign investors due to its strength in this area.
 Since 2010, approximately USD 89.5 billion of foreign direct investment has been made in the sector, as it offers profitable investment opportunities to global investors.